 A short list of common circuit functions likely to be found in a small boat and their associated colors for the positive conductor is

-BLUE = instrument lamps or cabin lamps VIOLET = engine ignition circuits GRAY = navigation lamps
+BLUE = instrument lamps or cabin lamps VIOLET = accessories operating from engine ignition key switch GRAY = navigation lamps

 For example, the circuit for the boat navigation lamps should be wired with the positive conductor having GRAY insulation and the negative conductor having a BLACK with GRAY stripe.
 A separate article has a complete listing of color codes recommended.
 If the negative conductor wire color cannot easily be obtained, use BLACK insulated wire and identify the ends with a small marker of the appropriate color using vinyl electrical tape or color heat shrink tubing.
 If the recommended color is not available for the positive circuit, use wire with RED insulation.
 A more comprehensive list of color codes for wiring is given in a separate article.